ycrc/ycrc.github.io/docs/clusters/hopper.md

 ## Rate Structure

 Early access usage on Hopper is at no-cost.
 Computations and storage on Hopper will be subject to the following charges starting January 1st, 2026.

+Compute and storage charges are billed monthly, with the bills expected the first week of the following month.
+To assist with cost estimates and budgeting, we provide a [Hopper Cost Calculator](https://docs.google.com/spreadsheets/d/1zoQq5uqMb37Nbf11cFdvRXk2Lm411R1zo2n8AEHRE_M).

+### Compute

 |  Type          | Subtype(s)     | Service Units  | Cost per Hour  |
 |----------------|----------------|------|-------|